Elvis-rozy/AirBnB_clone/README.md

-AirBnB clone - The console
+The AirBnB clone - The console

 Background Context
 Welcome to the AirBnB clone project!